-We are publishing a guest post on hybrid cloud performance management by industry analyst and thought leader, Bojan Simic, founder of Digital Enterprise Journal and Cognanta, Inc.
+This guest post on hybrid cloud performance management features industry analyst and thought leader, Bojan Simic, founder of Digital Enterprise Journal and Cognanta, Inc. Bojan also participated in a recent OpsRamp webinar, "The Six Steps to Becoming a Top-Performing Organization in Managing IT Operations."

 Why Organizations are Grappling With Too Many Monitoring Tools